Museus/HadesRoutingModPack/README.md

 ## ShowChamberNumber
 This mod just makes it so that your current depth shows up at all times, rather than only when you open the Boon Summary menu.
 This mod has one option - `ShowDepth` - which can be toggled to turn this mod on and off.

+## RngInterface
+This mod hooks into RNG and tracks the seed and increment.
+By itself, it does not do anything, but it allows other mods to provide functions that will be run whenever RNG is incremented or the Seed changes.

-## RngDisplayMod
+## RngDisplay
 This mod adds an RNG Overlay to Hades, to display Seed and RNG uses.
+It depends on RngInterface.
 It can also display most of the rolls that happen to the DebugBoxMod, assuming that is installed and turned on.
 The options available are:
  - ShowSeed (if false, does not display the seed)
  - ShowUses (if false, does not display RNG uses)
  - OutputToDebug (if false, does not print information to DebugBoxMod)

+## RouteVerifier
+This mod adds an indicator for whether you are on route.
+It is pre-populated with [the Nemesis route by ParadigmSort](https://docs.google.com/spreadsheets/d/1-wTLltI0pffB6FCsooAphUBbq6NFeTednH--71AC0rY) but can track any route.

 # Other Tools/Mods
 Not included in this list, but incredibly useful, is [ParasDoorPredictions](https://github.com/parasHadesMods/ParasDoorPredictions).
 It  is strongly recommended to install this mod when creating a route, but is not necessary for running a route that was already made.